goto-eof/elisys-home-automation/README.md

 # Elisys Home Automation Server (Java)

 **Elisys Home Automation Server (Java)** is the back-end side for the following projects:

 - [**Elisys ESP32 Motion Detector (Rust)**](https://github.com/goto-eof/esp32-motion-detector-and-server-notifier-rust)
 - [**Elisys ESP32 Weather Station (Rust)**](https://github.com/goto-eof/elisys-esp32-weather-station-client-rust)
 - [**Elisys ESP32 Relay Client (Rust)**](https://github.com/goto-eof/elisys-esp32-relay-client-rust)

-Currently, Elisys Home Automation supports the motion sensor and the temperature/humidity/pressure sensor, so that it allows to retrieve the data provided by a motion/temperature/humidity/pressure/light sensors controlled by a ESP32 device (or Raspberry Pi).
+Currently, Elisys Home Automation Server supports the motion/temperature/humidity/pressure sensors, so that it allows to retrieve the data provided by a motion/temperature/humidity/pressure/light sensors controlled by a ESP32 device (or Raspberry Pi).
+Moreover, EHAS provides the functionality to control remotely a Relay device.
 In particular, it allows to:

 - supply the configuration for the motion sensor when it starts for the first time;
 - send notifications via Discord when a motion is detected, so that when a post request is handled;